About Slovenia

 …sea…

-The Slovenian riviera is not so large as in other countries, but has exceptional variation.
+The Slovenian riviera is not as large as in other countries, but has exceptional variation.
 Here one can visit the famous Sečoveljske salt basins (Sečoveljske soline), and amazingly well-preserved medieval cities such as Piran.
 From the Adriatic coast, the Slovene Istrian hills carve deep into the country.
 Hills are also a characteristic feature of the southeastern part of the country, creating the perfect environment for vineries.

 …valleys…